 Figure 2: 3D Secure Authentication Process - Using 3D Secure and OTP

-Prior to using OTP SMS, you need to set up OTP SMS as an authentication method on the card, and add a valid mobile phone number to use for completing the authentication.
-See Using the Card Enrolment API.
+Prior to a cardholder using OTP SMS authentication, you need to set up this method on their card.
+You add a valid mobile phone number to use for completing the authentication (see Using the Card Enrolment API).